2006 Lagos building collapses: Rescue operations and casualties

 Rescue operations were carried out by the Red Cross and local volunteers.
 Rain hampered efforts on the first night of searching.
 Altogether 50 people were found alive.

 November

 In November an unfinished, three-story building still under construction collapsed.
 Two construction workers were killed.

 Rescue operations and casualties

 The Red Cross led rescue efforts to find people.
 Twelve people were saved with only minor injuries.
-The first day of rescue efforts were slowed by the fact that no heavy equipment had been assigned for cleaning refuse and looking for bodies.
+The first day of rescue efforts were slowed by the fact that no heavy equipment had been assigned for clearing refuse and looking for bodies.